maciej-w/beautiful-jekyll/_posts/2017-03-31-how-to-pass-parameter-to-queryselector.md

 }
 {% endhighlight %}

-Because our actionindex places the value in "" we need to place the whole expression in single quotes.
+Because our actionindex places the value in "" we need to place the expression in single quotes.